-T & VALE UNIVERSITY HEALTH BOARD ANNUAL ACCOUNTS 2020-21

-25.3 Charges to expenditure 2020-21 2019-20

-chargesto expenditare £000

-Service charges for On Statement of Financial Position PFI contracts (excli interest costs 2,279

-Total expense for Off Statement of Financial Position PFI contracts 0 2,278

-The total charged in the year to expenditure in respect of PFI contracts 2.337 2.270

-2.351 2213

-The LHB is committed to the following annual charges

-31 March 2021 31 March 2020

-PFI scheme expiry date. £000 £000

-Not later than one year 2,368 2,347

-Later than one year, not later than five years 9,230 9,147

-Later than five years 15,165 13,269

-Total 26,763 24,783

-20,700 27,100

-The estimated annual payments in future years will vary from those which the LHB is con mitted to make during

-the next year by the impact of movement in the Retail Phoes Index.

-25.4 Number of PFI contracts

-Number of Number of

-on SoFP off SoFP

-ON SOFF OII SOFF

-contracts contracts

-Number of PEI contracts 1 0

-Number of PFI contracts which individually have a total commitment > £500m 0 0

-Number of PER contracts which including have a total commitment. > 2500m v - ·

-On / Of-

-statement

-of financial

-PFI Contract position

-Number of PFI contracts which individually have a total commitment >£500m 0

-DLI Contro at

-PFIContract On

-- On

-26.6 The LHB has one Public Private Partnerships

-In addition to the St David's PFIScheme set out previously in Note 25.2, the LHB had one other r Public

-Private Partnerships (PPP) Scheme during 2020/21 as setout below:

-Llandough Hospital Staff Accommodation

-On 28th October 1999, the former University/Hospital and Llandough NHS Trust entered into a

-agreement with Charter Housing for the design, construction, ft out and the subsequent opera

-its staff accommodation at Llandough Hospital.
-The contract period is 25 years; however durin

-2020-21 Charter Housing had all its as sets, liabilities and contractual obligations transferred i into

-a new companyPobl Homes and Communities Limited.
+25.3 Charges to expenditure 2020-21 £000 2019-20 £000 Service charges for On Statement of Financial Position PFI cont racts (excl inte erest costs) 2,337 2,279 Total expense for Off Statement of Financial Position PFI contra cts 0 0 The total charged in the year to expenditure in respect of PFI co ontracts 2,337 2,279 The LHB is committed to the following annual charges 31 March 2021 31 March 2020 PFI scheme expiry date: £000 £000 Not later than one year 2,368 2,347 Later than one year, not later than five years 9,230 9,147 Later than five years 15,165 13,269 Total 26,763 24,763 The estimated annual payments in future years will vary from the the next year by the impact of movement in the Retail Prices Inc HB is committed to make during 25.4 Number of PFI contracts Number of on SoFP PFI contracts Number of off SoFP PFI contracts Number of PFI contracts 1 0 Number of PFI contracts which individually have a total commitm pent > $f500m$ 0 0 PFI Contract On / Off- statement of financial position Number of PFI contracts which individually have a total commitm nent > £500m 0 PFI Contract On 25.5 The LHB has one Public Private Partnerships In addition to the St David's PFI Scheme set out previously in Note 2 Private Partnerships (PPP) Scheme during 2020/21 as set out below d one other Public Llandough Hospital Staff Accommodation On 28th October 1999, the former University Hospital and Llandougl n NHS Trust ent ered into an agreement with Charter Housing for the design, construction, fit out its staff accommodation at Llandough Hospital.
+The contract period - 2020-21 Charter Housing had all its assets, liabilities and contractu a new company Pobl Homes and Communities Limited.